Rebellion Veterans Association

 Chief Dave West (clearly shown above) leads the S.V.A. contingency in the Gay Pride Parade down Fifth Avenue.
 Dave's attention-grabbing attire consists of two pieces; one is his ornate and colorful head covering.
 The 1969 "Stonewall Car" is shown making a pit-stop!

-Mayor Michael visits the Stonewall Vetz and the "Stonewall Car"
+Mayor Michael up-close and personal with Stonewall Vetz and the "Stonewall Car"

 [Digital Photography by Hal M. Weiner, NPPA]